facundobianco/docker-openvas/README.md

 ### Plus

+* Use NMap with its NVTs
-* Uses openVAS' GPG key
+* Use openVAS' GPG key
 * Updates service name and transport protocol port number registry
+* Generates reports in PDF format

 ## How to use it